 Stakeholders at Northwest Vista College in San Antonio, Texas developed “Math Paths Wildcat Edition,” a Monopoly-style game designed to show what the mathematics department offered and to help students understand the math sequences appropriate to their programs of study.
 This innovative advising approach to support students to enroll in the right mathematics course for their program of study can be found in the Dana Center's "Notes from the Field -- Number 2".

-examines the importance of student advising when implementing mathematics pathways at scale and explores a step-by-step guide to develop a comprehensive advising plan.
+shows the importance of student advising when implementing mathematics pathways at scale and offers a step-by-step guide to develop a comprehensive advising plan.

 outlines a general process for developing advising resources and includes models that illustrate key characteristics for effective communication.

-displays an example of how a variety of institutions aligned mathematics pathways with their programs of study.
+shares an example of how institutions aligned mathematics pathways with their programs of study.

 How can you diversify an outreach campaign to students by using different methods of communication?